Clean eating

-Clean eating is a fad diet based on the belief that consuming whole foods and avoiding convenience food and other processed foods offers certain health benefits.
+Clean eating is an umbrella term for variety of diets based on the belief that consuming whole foods and avoiding convenience food and other processed foods offers certain health benefits.
 Variations of the diet may also exclude gluten, grains, and/or dairy products and advocate the consumption of raw food.
-The diet has been criticized for lacking scientific evidence and potentially posing health risks.
-Clean eating is not supported by nutritionists, as it may lead to malnutrition and the formation of unhealthy eating practices.

 Definition

-Clean eating is the belief that consuming whole foods and avoiding convenience food and other processed foods offers certain health benefits.
+The term "clean eating" originated in the bodybuilding community in the ’90s and meant (and still means there) eating high protein and low carb and avoiding sugar, fat, and junk food to build lean muscle while not gaining body fat.
+Its meaning began to morph in the '00s with a series of popular "Eat-Clean" books by Tosca Reno (the wife of bodybuilding magazine publisher Robert Kennedy).
+Now, to many, clean eating is the belief that consuming whole foods and avoiding convenience food and other processed foods offers certain health benefits.
 Variations of the diet may also exclude gluten, grains, and/or dairy products and advocate the consumption of raw food.

 Proponents

 While there is limited research on the health effects of clean eating, clean eating trends have become increasingly popular through the use of various media outlets including blogs, television segments, and magazine articles.
 Many of these media are supported and headed by various health and wellness gurus who typically base the information they provide on personal experience.
 Advocates include Ella Mills, Natasha Corrett, and the Hemsley sisters.